 Alaska Airlines will Fly Between Seattle and Rome Beginning in 2026

-According to the press release, Alaska Airlines plans to put the route on sale sometime this fall with flights launching in May 2026.
 According to the airline, Rome is consistently among the most-requested destinations for Mileage Plan members.
 Ben Minicucci, CEO of Alaska Airlines, had this to say about the new route:

 “Serving Rome nonstop from Seattle is a dream come true.
 As an Italian American whose parents emigrated from Italy, this is a particularly meaningful addition to our network.
 Rome has been at the top of the list ever since we announced our new global gateway out of Seattle.
 Our guests have been asking for an easy way to get to Italy for years, and we’re thrilled to provide it to people in the Northwest and beyond.
 Andiamo – let’s go!”

-Flight | Departs | Arrives |
+| Flight | Departs | Arrives |

 Alaska is Growing Its Seattle Hub

 When flights to Rome launch next year, it will be the third long-haul, international, flight from Alaska in Seattle.
-It joins Tokyo-Narita (NRT), which launched on May 12, and Seoul (ICN), which begins service on Sept.
+It joins Tokyo-Narita (NRT), which launched on May 12, and Seoul (ICN), which began service on Sept.
 12.

 Somewhat surprisingly, this will be the first time Rome and Seattle will be connected by a direct flight.
 Given Delta’s hub in Seattle and it’s former partnership with ITA Airways (the successor to Alitalia), I incorrectly assumed that this route had operated in the past.